LucaPersini/Full-Stack-Chat-App/README.md

   - Getting more familiar with Node.js, Express.js and MongoDB
   - Getting more familiar with Vue.js e Tailwind
-  - First time using Socket.io
+  - First time using Socket.IO
   - First time using JsonWebToken and Bcrypt.js

+## Upload

+The frontend is hosted by Netlify, the backend is hosted by Render.